Joseph C. Goulden

-Joseph C. Goulden (born 1934) is an American writer and former political reporter.
+Joseph Chesley Goulden (May 23, 1934 – October 17, 2025) was an American writer and political reporter.

-Early life and family
+Background

-Joseph Goulden was born in Marshall, Texas, in 1934.
+Goulden was born in Marshall, Texas, on May 23, 1934.
 His father owned the Texian Book Store located on the southeast corner of the Harrison County Courthouse square in Marshall.
 Joseph learned to read at age four.
 He is a graduate of the University of Texas.
 His sons are Troy and Jimmy Goulden.

-He married Leslie C. Smith, an attorney, in 1979.
+In 1979, he married Leslie C. Smith, an attorney.
+He died from heart failure on October 17, 2025, at the age of 91.